MicrosoftDocs/globalization/globalization/input/korean-ime.md

 ## Using the Microsoft Old Hangul IME for historical jamo

-The Hunminjeongeum included 28 letters, but 4 of these letters (ㆆ, ㆁ, ㅿ, ·) are no longer in common use in modern Hangul.
+The Hunminjeongeum included 28 letters, but 4 of these letters (ㆆ, ㆁ, ㅿ, and ·) are no longer in common use in modern Hangul.
 Similarly, digraphs like ㅸ and ㅼ are no longer used.
 For example, 꿈 (kkum - "dream") was previously written as ᄭᅮᆷ.
 The Microsoft Old Hangul IME enables you to enter these jamo.

 To type text using the Microsoft Old Hangul IME: